Emergency Dentistry Winthrop

 Visit Your Dentist Regularly

-If you are not currently doing so, attend your regular dental checkups about every six months.
-These visits are meant not only to polish your teeth but also to diagnose and treat small issues before they get big.
+If you are not currently doing so, attend your regular dental checkups with our dental office every six months.
+These visits are meant not only to polish your teeth but also to diagnose and treat small issues before they get bigger.
 As a result, we can resolve problems as early as possible, sparing you the trouble of cavities, broken teeth, and more.

 Caring for your smile isn’t just a semi-annual task.
 It requires daily effort through cleaning your teeth and gums at home.
 Otherwise, plaque and tartar can build up and cause dental infections.
 As a result, you should brush at least twice and floss at least once every day.
 These little efforts can keep harmful bacteria and acids under control.